WHat is a pangolin?

-Male and female pangolins are sexually dimorphic: the sexes differ in weight.
-In most species, males are 10-50 percent heavier than females, while Indian pangolins can be up to 90 percent heavier.
+Male and female pangolins differ in weight; in most species, males are 10-50 percent heavier than females.
 Pangolins reach sexual maturity at two years, and most pangolins give birth to a single offspring, though two and three young have been reported in the Asian species.
-Gestation periods range from 65-70 days (Indian pangolin) to 139 days (Cape and Tree pangolins).
-When born, pangolins are about six inches long and weigh about 12 ounces (.75 lbs).
+When born, pangolins are about six inches long and weigh about 12 ounces (0.75 lbs).
 Their scales are soft and pale, and begin to harden by the second day.
 Pangolin mothers nurture their young in nesting burrows.
 A mother will protectively roll around her baby when sleeping or if threatened.
 Babies nurse for three to four months, but can eat termites and ants at one month.
-At that time the infant begins to accompany the mother outside of the burrow, riding on the base of her tail as she forages for insects (pictured right).
+Infant pangolins will ride on the base of the mother’s tail as she forages for insects.

 It is unknown how long pangolins can live in the wild, though pangolins have reportedly lived as long as twenty years in captivity.